 Background pattern

-About the medication
+About the medicine

 Introduction

-Product Information for the User
+Package Leaflet: Information for the User

-Read this entire product information carefully before starting to use the medicine, as it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

-• Keep this product information, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, consult your doctor.
+• If you have any further questions, ask your doctor.

 1. How to use MEPACT

-1. Possible adverse effects
+1. Possible side effects

 1. Storage of MEPACT

-1. Contents of the package and additional information
+1. Contents of the pack and further information

-No use MEPACT:
+Do not use MEPACT:

 Warnings and precautions

-Consult your doctor before starting to use MEPACT:
+Consult your doctor before starting MEPACT:

-• If you have a history of asthma or other respiratory disorders.
+• if you have a history of asthma or other respiratory disorders.
 Before using MEPACT, consult your doctor about whether you should continue using asthma medications while using MEPACT.

 MEPACT.